FlorentClarret/snips-pokemon-app/README.md

 This is a work in progress application.
 You will find the available features in the following sections :

 * Return the id of a specific Pokémon.
+* Return the name of a Pokémon using it's id.

 ### Pokémon's id